madcvvs/nofap-counter/README.md

 Usage
 ----

+First navigate to your installation directory.

+    cd nofap-counter

-First you need to install all the dependencies, you can do this by using npm.
+You then need to install all the dependencies, you can do this by using npm.

-    npm install
+    sudo npm install

 After you have all the dependencies installed you need to set the `dayzero` variable on line 13 to the correct date.
-The format is `YYYYMMDD`. e.g `20151118`.
+The format is `YYYYMMDD`, e.g `20151118`.
 After the configuration you're ready to start `server.js`.

-    node server.js
+    sudo node server.js

 The server should now be running at `http://localhost:80`